Call for Proposals

 - The extent to which the proposed grant is consistent with the Wilmington Partnership mission.

-- The extent to which the proposed project advances equity, specifically improving material conditions and outcomes for historically marginalized communities in Wilmington.
+- The extent to which the proposed project advances equity and community engagement, specifically improving materials conditions and outcomes for historically marginalized communities in Wilmington.

-- The extent to which an equity issue in Wilmington is addressed.
+- The extent to which an equity issue in Wilmington is addressed via a community engagement process.

 - The extent to which the project meets the expressed needs of community organizations, and/or individuals impacted by the issue under investigation.